Exploring Montgomery Vermont

 Where is the Hectorville Covered Bridge?

 Montgomery had a seventh covered bridge, the Hectorville Covered Bridge.
 In 2018, I talked to Darren Drevik who was the proprietor of the Phineas Swann B&B/Inn at the time, and he gave me an update..
 I learned from him that the bridge was in storage.
-Unfortunately, it’s unknown if it is still in storage now.
+Unfortunately, as of writing this article, I have to assume it’s still in storage now.
 There was nothing on the town plan mentioned above regarding the bridge or its future.
+(Money is the issue)

 What keeps a small Vermont town going?

 I often talk about a Base of Operation (BOP).
 This is a place to stay for part of your trip while you explore the surrounding landscape.
 You can check out these places and find one within your price point.
 Phineas Swann B&B/Inn, The Inn (yes that is the name), The Black Lantern, Crofter’s Green, and Grandpa Grunts Lodge.
-There are also the options of staying at the Jay Peak Resort, fantastic if you have children with you on your trip with its amazing indoor water park.
+There are also the option of staying at the Jay Peak Resort, fantastic if you have children with you as it has an amazing indoor water park.

 Most all the dining options revolve around where you are staying.
 Most serve breakfast and here is a list of other places in Montgomery Center.
 Bernie’s Restaurant, The Belfry, Big Jay Tavern, The Inn, and up toward Jay on Route 242 is the Jay Village Inn Restaurant.

 Darren also says the summer is busy for Montgomery, so make your reservations well in advance.
-Coming this autumn?
+Are you coming this autumn?
 Make them now! 🙂

 New England Fall Foliage Optimum Dates

 This area of Northern Vermont can start turning as early as the 23rd of September, but I prefer to wait until the first of October.
-I’ll risk missing the early color, but if you are set on the earlier dates then be ready to explore at a higher elevation, or take an easy drive over to the Northeast Kingdom.
+I’ll risk missing the early color, but if you are set on the earlier dates then be ready to explore at a higher elevation, or take an easy drive over Route 58 (Hazen’s Notch) The “Notch” road will bring you down into Lowell Vermont and Route 100.
+Read this article on Route 100!

-Two excellent areas of earlier fall color, or higher elevations, are around Jay Peak just a few miles to the north.
-To the east is Route 58.
+Two excellent areas to find early fall color, are the higher elevations of Jay Peak, just a few miles to the north and to the east you can try Route 58.
 Route 58 seen in the image above is also known as Hazen’s Notch.
 Notches are low areas between two higher peaks and this is where you will find the roads that locals take.

 In general, the back roads are dirt roads just like this one, and as you can see they are pretty well maintained, but when it comes to leaf peeping, take your time.